 - Explain the process of making an apple dessert from start to finish.

 - Compare and contrast two varieties of apple, such as Granny Smith and Gala or Red Delicious and Pink Lady.
 Write about how they’re similar and how they’re different.

 Affiliate links are for products we’re confident your family will enjoy!

 - Let your kids celebrate the end of a writing project by bobbing for apples.
 If you’re feeling casual, try the old-fashioned method with apples floating in a tub of cold water.
 For a larger group, tie apples to strings and hang them from a patio cover.
 Be sure to take lots of pictures while your kids try to get their first bite—it’s harder than it sounds!

 - Play a rousing game of Apples to Apples!

-- Make Laurie’s caramel apples!
+- Make Dinner at the Zoo’s chocolate-dipped Caramel Apples!
 For a quicker snack option, serve apple slices with a bowl of warm caramel sauce, and let the kiddos dip away.

 - While the family enjoys tasty apple treats, take turns reading aloud the true story of Johnny Appleseed.